xtangle/devbox/README.md

    - Your answers will be saved in the `.vm-config.yaml` file.
 They will be used in future Vagrant commands unless the configuration file is outdated or deleted.
    - One of the questions asks to provide a user-specific provisioning script.
 This is an optional shell script that runs on the guest machine after all other provisioning is finished.
    - To force to re-configure your VM, either rename or delete the `.vm-config.yaml` file.

+## Enable creation of symlinks on shared folders

+By default, only administrators on Windows machines are able to create symbolic links.
+To add your user, follow these steps:

+1. Download the tool [Polsedit](http://www.southsoftware.com/) and extract it locally.
+1. Open the .exe file in the extracted folder, and add your user to the policy named 'Create symbolic links'.
+1. Restart your computer.